 Jaime was called to the Hong Kong Bar in 2017 after completing her LLB and GDL studies as well as the relevant qualifying examinations.
 She developed a mixed practice with focus on criminal law and matrimonial law, and she also had a special interest in animal law.
 Throughout her legal career, she had a wide range of experience in criminal cases from magistrates to jury trials.
 She also has a wide range of experience in family and other civil courts.
 Jaime was a contributor of Halsbury’s Laws of Hong Kong Current Service as well as the Hong Kong Encyclopaedia of Forms and Precedents on Employment Law.
 Jaime will be teaching Dispute Resolution on ULaw’s LPC/SQE programme based in Norwich but also helping out remotely with supplementary work in Bloomsbury.

 Hansi was admitted as a solicitor in 1997.
 She specialised in criminal and later mental health law maintaining a commitment to legally aided practice.
 She carried out criminal defence work across all areas of criminal law and worked as a duty solicitor in Magistrates Courts and at Police stations.
 She developed a particular interest in the impact of mental illness in the Criminal Justice System and after working on secure hospital wards as an Independent Mental Health Advocate became a member of the Law Society’s Mental Health Accreditation scheme in 2017.
 In this role she represented people both detained under the Mental Health Act or subject to Community Sections at Tribunals and Hospital Managers Hearings in relation to both forensic and civil Sections.
-She decided to move from private practice into further education in 2022 to begin working at Ulaw as a tutor.
+She decided to move from private practice into further education in 2022 to begin working at Ulaw as a lecturer.